Abdimulhin2001/Dairy_Businee/README.md

 ## Author
 Abdimulhin Adan
 ## Description
-This is a website that shows and elaborate and calculates products and income in the cattle farm
+This is a website that shows and calculates products and income in the cattle farm
 ### Technologies Used
 1. HTML
 1. CSS